GSA/data.gov/ansible/roles/software/jekyll/README.md

 - `secret_key` is the secret for the webhook url.

 A call to the http://remote-machine-ip/webhook/[name]/[secret_key] will trigger the jekyll rebuild.
+HTTPS protocol is recommended to protect the secret_key.

 By default, the app is reading EC2 IAM role info to be authenticated to push code to s3.
 Or, optionally, the aws key and cert pair can been added into /root/.s3cfg.